3CordGuy/reactnd-project-readable-starter/README.md

 ## Usage

-You can click **Creat Post** and add new posts or comment on existing posts.
+You can click **Create Post** and add new posts or comment on existing posts.
 Editing and removal of posts and comments is also accomplished by clicking the top right hamburger button on each.

 #### Note: